Twelve Principal Tatchlan Faces banner

 Herhis Face is entirely green, with golden stars and patterns.
 A crown of ruddy yellow spikes rises in a series from either side and grows high at the top of herhis Face.

-Naprahath Ceremonial Costume
+Naprahath Face Dancer Costume

-Naprahath Face Dancers are generally body painted or overlaid with small green scales.
+Naprahath Face Dancers are generally body-painted or overlaid with small green scales.
 In the case of an overlay, they usually shimmer in the wind.
 Along with those on their masks, they often have fan-like spreads from their shoulders, elbows, knees and feet.
 They paint the palms of their hands blue, the universal symbol of healing.
 They are one of the few dancers who also sport a long tail, usually formed into a circle that frames the figure and ends in a small loop on the left side.
 True Completes predominate as Face Dancers at this event and accompany Cinnabar and Antimony Betweens.
 Cinnabars are there in their capacity as pacifiers, and Antimony represents the perfect aspect of Betweens.
-Other Betweens take part along with women and men artfully improved to appear as Completes convincingly.
+Other Betweens take part, along with women and men, artfully improved to appear as Completes, convincingly.

 Naprahath Bestowals